Jeimer Candelario Preview, Player Props: Cubs vs. Diamondbacks

 Jeimer Candelario At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 83rd, his on-base percentage ranks 50th, and he is 30th in the league in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 87th, his on-base percentage ranks 51st, and he is 34th in the league in slugging.

-- Candelario has had at least one RBI in 33.6% of his games this year (44 of 131), with more than one RBI 18 times (13.7%).
-He has also accounted for three or more of his team's runs in six contests.
+- Candelario has an RBI in 45 of 132 games this year, with multiple RBI in 18 of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.